Model house with coins stacked up in front

 When this might happen is impacted by two key factors:

-1. When your existing meter is replaced or upgraded to a smart meter
+1. When your meter is replaced or upgraded to a smart meter

-2. How your electricity retailer passes on network tariffs into their retail tariffs they offer to you.
+2. How your electricity retailer develops their retail tariffs, including if they reflect the network tariffs into their retail tariffs they offer to you.

 Smart meters are the standard type of meter now installed in new homes, as well as other situations including: